 The Prospective Nursing Student Journey

-How Do Prospective Nursing Students Gather Information About Nursing Programs?
+How Prospective Nursing Students Research Nursing Programs?

 The most popular method for gathering information about nursing programs is through the school’s website; 78% of respondents rank the website as the “most helpful” resource.
 The second most valuable resource – speaking with admissions – was ranked most helpful by only 35% of respondents.
 Our research reveals that conversations are extremely important for prospective nursing students during their research.
 They rank speaking with admissions, alumni, and current students very highly.